okxpii/Cornell-PhD-Visit-App/README.md

 Originally the final project for INFO 4340, App Prototyping.
 We created an app to provide information to prospective PhD students for the Cornell CIS department.
+I created the scheduling page, contributed multiple user interviews, helped teammates debug their code, compiled the 40 page report, and set up the website for the final presentation.